sendyhalim/blog/content/posts/programming/2024-01-20-traceroute-naive-implementation-part-2-raw-ip-socket.md

 # Preparing the header and payload
-The consequence of using a raw socket is we need to construct the IP header and payload (contains UDP header and payload as well) on our own in exchange for flexibility, there are several keypoints in preparing the IP header and payload in this section:
+The consequence of using a raw socket is we need to construct the IP header and payload (contains UDP header and payload as well) on our own in exchange for flexibility, there are several key points in preparing the IP header and payload in this section:
 * We're still using a dummy UDP payload.
-* We need to construct UDP header and payload first, the UDP header and payload will be part of IP payload.
+* We need to construct a UDP header and payload first, the UDP header and payload will be part of the IP payload.
-* Then we construct IPv4 header then append UDP header and UDP payload as IP payload, it's depicted in the diagram below.
+* Then we construct an IPv4 header then append the UDP header and UDP payload as IP payload, it's depicted in the diagram below.

 <div class="image-container">
     <img